ryanlane/epaper-image-frame/README.md

 ### Editing Images
 1. Click the **✏️ Edit** button on any image card
 2. Modify title and description as needed
+3. **Choose display mode**: Check/uncheck "Preserve original aspect ratio"
+   - **Unchecked (Default)**: Crop-to-fill mode - image fills entire display
+   - **Checked**: Letterbox mode - maintains aspect ratio with black borders
-3. Click **"Crop Settings ▼"** to expand the crop editor
+4. Click **"Crop Settings ▼"** to expand the crop editor (disabled in letterbox mode)
-4. Drag the orange rectangle to select the crop area
+5. Drag the orange rectangle to select the crop area
-5. Resize using the corner handles (aspect ratio locked to display)
+6. Resize using the corner handles (aspect ratio locked to display)
-6. Click **"Save"** to apply changes
+7. Click **"Save"** to apply changes

 ### Managing Display
 - **▶️ Play Now**: Immediately display the image on the e-ink screen